Graduate School Resources

-Finding the Right School: There are a number of organizations that rank programs (see our Links page), but you might find it more useful to talk with faculty members in your field.
+Finding the Right School: There are a number of organizations that rank programs, but you might find it more useful to talk with faculty members in your field.
 Chances are good that they will be able to point you in the direction of several schools that could be a match for you.
 Additionally, faculty members can point you in the direction of professional societies in your field.
 These organizations often have lots of resources for undergraduates interested in advanced studies.
 Look around on online.
 Try to find departments where several professors are doing work that interests you.

-Elements of the Application: Applications vary by field and institution, but see our Resources page for tips on personal statments, resumes, and letters of recommendation.
+Elements of the Application: Applications vary by field and institution, but see our Resources page for tips on personal statements, resumes, and letters of recommendation.

 Need Answers?: Check out our Grad School FAQs.